 - Soutron database is contracted by the EI to provide a Library Management System.
 Soutron has operations in the USA but the hosting service for the Soutron application is located in the UK.

-- NetXtra Ltd and Squiz Ltd host the Energy Institute websites.
+- Squiz Ltd hosts the Energy Institute websites.
 Squiz Ltd is headquartered in Australia but hosts the EI’s sites on servers located in the UK.

 - Google Inc for Google Analytics.
 Google is certified under the EU-US Privacy Shield.